 - Chemistry (intracellular and extracellular compounds that shape and modulate interactions)

 - Biochemistry (signal transduction systems that govern the production of interactive compounds)

-- Computational Biology (bioinformatics and mathematical modeling of interactions – currently through collaborations)
+- Computational Biology (regulatory networks and mathematical modeling of interactions)

-- Synthetic Biology (genetic and physical engineering of synthetic microbial communities – currently through collaborations)
+- Synthetic Biology (genetic and physical engineering of microbial communities)

 For those interested in joining our team, we welcome individuals with motivation and strong desire to develop and integrate multiple expertise toward systems-level understanding of interactions in microbial communities.